 The buildings that made up Robert Koch Hospital in St. Louis were generally a combination of Italian Romanesque and Italian Renaissance.
 Hospital design in the early 20th century needed to provide an attractive and appealing facade and landscape to convey a sense of hope, while retaining flexibility due to rapidly changing medical practices.

 In the first half of the 20th century, sometimes the best medical treatment we could provide was psychological.
 The architecture and the location overlooking the Mississippi River on grounds maintained like a nice park at least provided that.

-The main administrative building was designed by the firm of Barnett, Haynes, and Barnett.
+The firm of Barnett, Haynes, and Barnett designed the main administrative building.
 George and Tom Barnett were the sons of George Barnett, the leading architect in St. Louis in the mid-19th century.
 City architects Edward Christopher, the designer of Union Market, and Albert A. Osborg, the designer of Soulard Market, designed the subsequent buildings.

 Today, the traditional, old-fashioned architecture serves as a reminder that for at least parts of its history, medicine had few answers for the desperate people who came to the site.

 In the application to put the site on the National Register of Historic Places, the City of St. Louis estimated 18,000 former patients lay in unmarked graves on the old site.
 Old bones from washed-out graves still surface from time to time.
 I have seen some claims, though unsubstantiated, that the number could be closer to 25,000.